myHerbDev/myHerbDev/README.md

 ---

 ## 🚀 About Me
+### Key Points
+- Aaron Levin, founder and CEO of myHerb, focuses on sustainability and innovation through technology, design, and automation.
+- Projects include EcoSense Dashboard, EcoShift, and PrintLess EcoMetrics, aimed at environmental impact and data-driven solutions.
+- Resources like free datasets, compliance websites, and sustainability courses are recommended for development.
+- Licensing terms for the myHerb repository prohibit modifications to preserve original content integrity.
+- Aaron Levin integrates AI-driven tools and open-source solutions to enhance eco-conscious efforts.
+- Favorite projects include EcoSense Dashboard, EcoSense AI, WebInsight, EcoShift, PrintLess EcoMetrics, and Trimpact, focusing on sustainability and environmental technology.
+- Skills include programming (Python), machine learning, AI, web development, automation, and sustainability-focused tools.
+- The mission emphasizes empowering communities and companies to automate, analyze, and optimize environmental efforts.

 I’m passionate about building innovative solutions that drive sustainability, enhance environmental impact, and provide data-driven insights.
 As the founder of myHerb, I blend technology, design, and creativity to automate, analyze, and synchronize processes—supporting individuals and organizations in expanding their positive environmental footprint.